Surviving to Thriving: Overcoming Toxic Workplace Culture

 • Violates boundaries.

-• Blurs the line between work life and home life, creating unpredictable schedules.
+• Blurs the line between work and home life, creating unpredictable schedules.

 The question then becomes, how do organizational leaders create the right conditions at work to identify and eliminate any sort of toxic culture to instead support its people, encourage workplace development and collaboration, and allow the physical and psychological health of the workforce to thrive?